ToastedGMS/SocialNetworkBackend/README.md

 - **Express.js**: Fast, unopinionated web framework for Node.js.
 - **Prisma**: Next-generation ORM for Node.js and TypeScript.
-- **Supabase**: Open-source Firebase alternative for databases, authentication, and more.
 - **JWT**: JSON Web Tokens for stateless authentication.
 - **Postman**: Your single platform for collaborative API development.